 · Google Home to become digital schedule reminders for seniors

 · Wearable smart technology, such as smartwatches to monitor health and call loved ones

 Operations Designed Around Wellness

-Senior living communities have been migrating away from the “care first” mindset to a wellness one for quite a while now.
-Though general contractors and architects have listened and designed housing layouts to be more welcoming, homely, and brighter with integrating more windows into the structures, 2021 looks to have even more plans to prioritize wellness.
+Senior living communities have been migrating away from the “care first” mentality to a wellness mindset for quite a while.
+Though general contractors and architects have listened and designed housing layouts to be more welcoming and brighter by integrating more windows into the structures, 2021 looks to have even more plans to prioritize wellness.
 For example, 60% of respondents from an International Council on Active Aging study said that their retirement communities would be based on a full wellness lifestyle by 2023.
 To accomplish this, these programs will likely see a drastic increase by 2021 and on:

 · Lifelong education and learning

 · Instructor and technology-led exercise programs

 · Nutrition education and food preparation